Mohannadcse/DepsRAG/README.md

    - Supporting the construction of dependency graph for Go, Cargo, and NPM.

 - **March 2024:**
-   - Supporting Chainlit to run DependencyRAG via UI
+   - Supporting Chainlit to run DepsRAG via UI

 - **Feb 2024:**
    - Adding tool to visualize the dependency graph